yshell-dev/xcss-vscode/README.md

 - Files with a `.xcss` extension are treated as Markdown and support all core extension features.
 - Recognized extended custom css directives, `@--attach` and `@--assign`.

+## Miscellanious

+### Custom Commands
+- Easily invoke important XCSS commands directly from the command palette for quick workflows.

+### Configurable Settings
+- Modify extension behavior and features through user and workspace settings to tailor your development experience.